BEAULIEU PREPARATORY SCHOOL COMMUNITY PROJECTS

 Mandela day: Multiple projects take place on Mandela day.
 These have included preparing, knitting or making play items for crèches, reading to the aged, donating old clothes and toys and making sandwiches.
 Each year's new ideas are discussed and new projects are undertaken to ensure 67 minutes of meaningful contributions to the community.

 The following recipients benefit from the BPS community’s generosity:

 Word in Motion in Diepsloot: Sandwiches, crèche training, winter, Easter and Christmas collections, shoes and stationery

 Berea Old Age Home: Volunteer visits and music

 Ark Animal Shelter: Volunteers assist with animals and other projects

 Lesego School (via Africa Food for Thought): Stationery, school visits, Easter eggs, books/shelves, crèche support

 Ivory Park Community Centre: School visits, crèche support, sports equipment

 The Village Safe Haven: Shoes, stationery

-The BPS Community Projects committee would like to thank the BPS community for all the support, generosity, time and effort.
-We sincerely appreciate your commitment!!
+The BPS Community Projects committee would like to thank the BPS community for its support, generosity, time and effort.
+We sincerely appreciate your commitment!